Thomas Jouannet

-Thomas Jouannet (born 30 September 1970) is a Swiss actor.
+Thomas Jouannet (born 30 September 1970) is a Swiss–French actor.

-Biography
+Early life, family and education

-Jouannet started in a theatre class in Geneva, then he went to Paris and was trained by Jean Périmony.
+Jouannet started in a theatre class in Geneva.
+He relocated to Paris and was trained by Jean Périmony.

+Career

-He started his career in several French TV series and TV movies, such as The Dominici Case and Le Silence de la Mer.
+He began performing in several French TV series and TV movies, such as The Dominici Case and Le Silence de la Mer.
 He also appeared as Antoine in Clara Sheller.

 In 2009, he played Don Pedro in La Reine morte which is an adaptation of the play by Henry de Montherlant.